ratokuzmanic/FESB.DataStructures/README.md

 - Binary search tree
 - AVL tree

-*Please note that these solutions are shared solely for education purposes and should not be misused in the class.*
+*Please note that these solutions are shared solely for educational purposes and should not be misused in the class.*